 Looking good for your lender

 First impressions count when you’re applying for a home loan, whether you’re an employee or working for yourself.
 Think of it as a job interview and make an effort with your appearance.
 You want to look successful, confident and totally together – especially if you don’t have the preferred two years of financial statements or if your business performance is patchy.

-As we all know, the pandemic situation has hit some businesses hard.
-If your most recent financial statements are showing a decline in sales and profits, you might want to also show previous years’ statements, so the potential lender can see how things used to be.
+As we all know, the Covid-19 pandemic hit some businesses hard.
+If your financial statements from that period show a decline in sales and profits, you might want to also show previous years’ statements, so the potential lender can see how things used to be.

 If you do your business accounting with Xero, you or your accountant have the ability to send reports directly to a potential lender.
 The Xero Business Finance Pack generates reports that are commonly requested by New Zealand lenders and puts them together in a PDF file.